marklnz/marklnz.github.io/pages/about.md

             <div class="card-body text-themed">
                 <h5 class="card-title">
                     <i class="fas fa-users-cog"></i>
-                    Technical Leadership
+                    Team Leadership
                 </h5>
-                <p>I am a pragmatic leader who pairs hands-on experience with an understanding of how to elevate team performance through mentorship and giving team members a voice.
-I believe in fostering a culture of collaboration and continuous improvement, where every team member feels valued and empowered to contribute their best work.</p>
+                <p>I am a pragmatic technical leader who pairs hands-on experience with an understanding of how to elevate team performance through mentorship and giving team members a voice.
+I believe in fostering a culture of collaboration and continuous improvement, where team members feel valued and empowered to contribute their best work.</p>
             </div>
         </div>
     </div>